Global Health and Development

 The Sub-Section aims to serve as a focal point for study of these and other issues, including the relationship between government and donor spending and different health outcomes; the response to public health challenges by communities, states, international organizations, social movements, and NGOs; the impact of globalization and neoliberalism on health and approaches to healthcare; and the role of culture and politics in issues related to global health.

-It recognizes that a wide variety of theoretical approaches and methodological tools may be brought to bear on the issues.
-It aims to bring together scholars who share interests in global health for discussion that will help to build a community around the study of global health, will enhance and enrich our knowledge and scholarship through the sharing of information, and will in turn help to shape and develop this emerging field.
+We recognize that a wide variety of theoretical approaches and methodological tools may be brought to bear on the issues.
+We aim to bring together scholars who share interests in global health for discussion that will help to build a community around the study of global health, will enhance and enrich our knowledge and scholarship through the sharing of information, and will in turn help to shape and develop this emerging field.

-To subscribe to the Google Group, globalhealthsoc@googlegroups.com, you can contact Shiri Noy at snoy(at)denison(dot)edu or Siri Suh at jssuh(at)brandeis(dot)edu to be added to the listserv.
+To join the Google Group, globalhealthsoc@googlegroups.com, please contact Lillian Walkover (lwalkover@ucsd.edu) or Jonathan Shaffer (Jonathan.Shaffer@uvm.edu) to be added to the listserv.
 Further, we have assembled a list of members with expertise across an array of issue areas, including contact information and brief bios for media and other relevant inquiries.
 The list can be viewed here.

-For more information or to contact the coordinators, please contact Shiri Noy or Siri Suh at the emails listed above.
+For more information or to contact the coordinators, please contact Lillian Walkover (lwalkover@ucsd.edu) or Jonathan Shaffer (Jonathan.Shaffer@uvm.edu).

 Image courtesy of khunaspix / FreeDigitalPhotos.net